zZHorizonZz/zZHorizonZz/README.md

 Hello, I'm Daniel 👋,
 I have experience in various programming languages and tools.
 I'm passionate about building effective and scalable systems, and I love learning new technologies.

-Currently, I'm working on Project Cardinal, a project I'm excited about.
+Currently, I'm working on Project Heligion, a project I'm excited about.
 I'm also learning Kubernetes and Microservices.

-I am proficient in the following languages and tools:
+I have a knowledge of the following languages and tools:

 - Blender
 - C